grafana/opentelemetry-workshop/site/docs/lab4/introduction.md

 sidebar_position: 1
 ---

-# 3.1.
+# 4.1.
 Introduction

-For this third lab, we're letting you choose your own mission.
+For this fourth lab, we're letting you choose your own mission.

 You can either: